Developing an Effective Real Estate Investor Buyer Database

 It's just part of supply and demand.
 You will be locating properties to purchase, place under assignment, or just refer to other investors for a quick sale and profits.
 If your buyer database has 10 buyers in it, you'll be a lot less successful than if there are 100.
 By properly cataloging their interests, requirements, and funding ability, you'll have ready access to a very focused list of potential customers for your next property.

 Diligently build and maintain your buyer database.
-It doesn't have to be computerized, but as it grows, it will certainly make your business more efficient if it is.
 The key is to match your property opportunities to buyers, usually even before you get involved.
-Nothing will give you greater confidence in the ultimate outcome of a deal than knowing you've found a deep discount property that will be in demand by multiple buyers in your database.
+Nothing will give you greater confidence in the outcome of a deal than knowing you've found a deep discount property that will be in demand by multiple buyers in your database.